Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ## Scenarios

-Scenarios are common customer use cases when deploying the platform landing zone.
+Scenarios are common use cases when deploying the platform landing zone.
 The following section provide a description of the scenario and link to the pre-configured files for that scenario.

 The available scenarios are: